 Parents who are divorcing, or never married parents who are splitting up, are usually aware that they owe a legal obligation to financially support their children through child support.
 Beyond that, most do not know what exactly child support is, who pays, how much, for how long, what it covers, or that they are also required to provide medical support (and dental support for new cases on or after September 1, 2018).

 Importantly, parents generally are unaware that the State of Texas encourages parents to agree on an amount of child support - even if that amount is different from the Texas guidelines or is zero!
 The trouble they run into is how to decide the correct amount.
 It is difficult enough to have a discussion about child support.
 It is impossible if you know little or nothing about it.
 We have included lots of information here.
 There is a separate page for how to calculate child support in Texas yourself including when there is a 50/50 equal possession schedule or alimony.
 If after reading this you still have trouble coming to consensus about child and medical support, consider using mediation as a way to get some help to reach those decisions.
+A judge will require mediation of child support issues before a judge will make a decision about child support in a trial.
+It makes sense for parents to try to find agreement on child support from the beginning with the help of a knowledgeable, professional family mediator.

 • What is child support in Texas?